aanastasiou/citehound/doc/source/working_with_mesh.rst

 Concepts, Terms and Allowable Qualifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 These are part of a :code:`DescriptorRecord` and if ingested can enrich the hierarchy further.
-At the moment, none of these elements are inserted in the bibInsight database.
+At the moment, none of these elements are inserted in the Citehound database.

 * **Concepts:** Each descriptor is associated with one or more distinct concepts that help indexers (**human beings**) to decide on the right descriptor semantically.
 * **Terms:** Each Concept is associated with one or more Terms which are verbatim phrases that describe a particular concept.